huaqlili/unsupervised-light-enhance-ICLR2025/README.md

 </p>

 ## Citation
-If you use DiffIR, please consider citing:
+If you use our project, please consider citing:

     @article{li2025Interpretable,
       title={Interpretable Unsupervised Joint Denoising and Enhancement for Real-World low-light Scenarios Unsupervised Joint Denoising and Enhancement for Real-World low-light Scenarios},